Zakaria-pro/Potholes-Localisation-and-Visualization/README.md

 # SafeRoad

-an IoT Systems that allows detection and localisation of potholes to monitor the quality of roads.
+an IoT Systems that allows localisation and visualization of potholes to monitor the quality of roads.

 ![Web Application](./assets/amsa6-pothole-detection.jpg)